valtech/aem-easy-content-upgrade/Readme.md

 an unlimited number of folders and files.
 E.g. organize your files by project or deployment.
 The content of the scripts is plain Groovy code that can be run via [Groovy Console](https://github.com/OlsonDigital/aem-groovy-console).

+If your package containing the scripts is bundled in another package please make sure that this is done using "subPackages" in pom.xml.

 <img src="docs/images/files.png">

 There are just a few naming conventions: